 Our city is home to Health Sciences North, northern Ontario's hub for health care.
 With our trio of outstanding post-secondary institutions including Laurentian University, Cambrian College and Collège Boréal, Greater Sudbury is the educational capital of northern Ontario.
-We are home to the third largest French-speaking population in Canada outside of the province of Québec.
 We are also a leading destination for tourists, both regionally and nationally.